brtholomy/nat/README.md

 Problem is the numbering.

 the eKGWB uses some bullshit NF-YEAR,00[0] numbering.
-Which doesn't directly match any of the schemes in the HKA.
+Which doesn't directly match any of the schemes in the HKA nor the KGW.

 so this: